 - Potential actions to resolve divergence include but are not limited to:

-- As an initial step, where two examiner’s reports were received, an additional examiner is appointed to provide breadth of expertise in coming to a resolution.
-In this circumstance, the Delegated Authority should consider whether the most appropriate course of action is to have the additional examiner as an independent examiner, or act more as a moderator and review the other examiner’s reports in addition to the thesis.
-If the additional examiner reviews the examiner’s reports, the reports are edited to ensure they are anonymous.
-In any case, the appointment of an additional examiner is by the Associate Dean on the recommendation of the Delegated Authority;
+- Where two examiner’s reports were received, an additional examiner may be appointed to provide breadth of expertise in coming to a resolution.
+The appointment of an additional examiner is by the Associate Dean on the recommendation of the Delegated Authority;

-- Discussion with the Head of Department where they may be able to provide further expertise, disciplinary or otherwise;
+- Discussion with the Head of Department or school where they may be able to provide further expertise, disciplinary or otherwise;

 - Requiring an oral examination be undertaken as detailed in the Higher Degree by Research Submission and Examination Procedure.

-- Where a committee is constituted, there are a number of points of reference that the Committee can take into consideration in determining an outcome the Delegated Authority then recommends to the Associate Dean.
-No single point of reference should be relied upon, as it is the interaction of these elements that assist in providing a determination.
+- Where a committee is constituted, there are a number of points of reference that the Committee can take into consideration in recommending an outcome.
+No single point of reference should be relied upon, as it is the interaction of these elements that assist in providing a recommendation.
 These points of reference can include but are not limited to:

 - The quality of the examiner’s reports that have been received.
 Is there clear evidence of a thorough reading of the thesis, with factually correct statements and the basis for identified weaknesses explained?

 - How many examiner’s reports have been received?
 If there is an outlying report, is it the result of disciplinary expertise exclusive to that examiner, or what alternatively is a reasonable explanation for the discrepancy?
 If an interdisciplinary thesis, is some of the information in the examiner’s report outside of or tangential to the examiner’s discipline?